Jeff Moss (hacker): Later career

-In December 2021, Moss was appointed as one of twenty-three members of a newly-formed US DHS CISA cybersecurity advisory council.
+In December 2021, Moss was appointed as one of twenty-three members of a newly formed US DHS CISA cybersecurity advisory council.
 Other notable members include Alex Stamos, Steve Adler, Bobby Chesney, Thomas Fanning, Vijaya Gadde, Patrick Gallagher, and Alicia Tate-Nadeau.

 Current position

 Moss is currently based in Seattle, where he works as a security consultant for a company that is hired to test other companies' computer systems.
 He has been interviewed on issues including the internet situation between the United States and China, spoofing and other e-mail threats and the employment of hackers in a professional capacity, including in law enforcement.

-Recent speaking and participation

-Jeff has presented at a wide range of venues, worldwide, either as a keynote speaker, individual, or as part of panel discussions and group deliberations.
-Examples include: